 That left me guessing.
-I had to wait until he came home to be sure I had learned something correctly.
+I had to wait until he came home to be sure I was reading a rhythm correctly.

 Without someone to ask, how can you be sure?
 (Like trying to hire a live-in French tutor 24/7).

-I began to create a DIY system to learn how to read music notes the right way –
+I began to create a DIY (do it yourself) system to learn how to read music notes the right way –

 - play-along music tracks of different musical styles/genres

 - drills, exercises and worksheets